Perdu/find_GR_streaks/other_options/dejavu_chatgpt.md

-(Another suggested solution by ChatGPT)
+(Another suggested solution by ChatGPT.
+I haven't tested, I'm not sure how fast it is.)

 For a faster solution, you can use a dedicated audio fingerprinting library like `dejavu` or a more optimized approach using `librosa` for audio processing.
 Below is a detailed guide on using `dejavu`, which is specifically designed for audio fingerprinting and matching.